Nimrodium/nisvc-virtual-machine/README.md

   - not
   - shl
   - shr
+  - rotl
+  - rotr
+  - neg
+  - jmp
+  - jifnz
+  - pr
+  - inc
+  - dec
+  - push
+  - pop
+  - call
+  - ret

 # Assembly Syntax
 - sections are enclosed in brackets
 - comments are denoted by two backslashes `//`
 - instructions may be seperated by a newline or semicolon (inline code is allowed)
 - literals are prefixed with `$`
+- addresses relative to ram_base are prefixed with `@`
 - labels are prefixed with`!`

+all operations are register based, the only instructions which accepts a non-register are `movim` and the jump instructions

 ```assembly
 data {